buildbot/buildbot/master/docs/developer/br-claiming.rst

 If the claim succeeds, then the master sends a message indicating that it has claimed the request.
 This message can be used by other masters to abandon their attempts to claim this request, although this is not yet implemented.

-If the build request is later abandoned (as can happen if, for example, the worker has disappeared), then master will send a message indicating that the request is again unclaimed; like a new-buildrequest message, this message indicates that other masters should try to distribute it once again.
+If the build request is later abandoned (as can happen if, for example, the worker has disappeared), then master will send a message indicating that the request is again unclaimed; like a new buildrequests message, this message indicates that other masters should try to distribute it once again.

 The One That Got Away
 ---------------------